A note about the term 'Wegener's granulomatosis'

-Granulomatosis with polyangiitis (GPA) is not a contagious disease as many people believe.
-There is no evidence suggesting that it is hereditary either.
-About 500 new cases are diagnosed each year, with the disease occurring at any age.
+Granulomatosis with Polyangiitis (GPA) is not a contagious disease as many people believe.
+There is no evidence suggesting that it is hereditary, either.
+About 500 new cases are diagnosed each year, among people of all ages.
 However, it mostly affects individuals in their 30s and 40s.
-It affects males and females equally, but 97% of all patients are Caucasian, 2% are Negroid and 1% are of another race.
-With Granulomatosis with polyangiitis (GPA) it is extremely important to know more about diagnosis and its treatment once it is diagnosed.
+Granulomatosis with Polyangiitis affects males and females equally, but 97 percent of all patients are Caucasian, two percent are Black, and one percent are of another race.
+With Granulomatosis with Polyangiitis, it is extremely important to know more about diagnosis and its treatment.

-Granulomatosis with polyangiitis (GPA) is a rare disorder that causes blood vessels in the upper respiratory tract (nose, sinuses, and ears), followed by lungs, and kidneys, to become swollen and inflamed.
-The eyes, skin, and joints may also be affected with arthritis occurring in about half the cases.
-Granulomatosis with polyangiitis (GPA) is thought to be an autoimmune disorder.
-This uncommon disease usually begins as a localized granulomatous inflammation of upper or lower respiratory tract mucosa, and may progress into generalized necrotizing granulomatous vasculitis and glomerulonephritis.
+Granulomatosis with Polyangiitis is thought to be an autoimmune disorder.
+This uncommon disease usually begins as a localized granulomatous inflammation of the upper or lower respiratory tract mucosa, and may progress into generalized necrotizing granulomatous vasculitis and glomerulonephritis.
 The cause of Granulomatosis with polyangiitis (GPA) is unknown.
 Although the disease resembles an infectious process, no causative agent has been isolated yet.
 Because of the characteristic histological changes, hypersensitivity has been postulated as the basis of the disease.

 Corticosteroids may be used alone to treat the early symptoms.
-However, most people also need another immunosuppressive drug, such as cyclophosphamide to treat Granulomatosis with polyangiitis (GPA) .
+However, most people also need another immunosuppressive drug, such as cyclophosphamide, to manage Granulomatosis with Polyangiitis.
 Imuran is a common choice.
-This drug is able to control the disease by reducing the body’s inappropriate immune reaction, which improves the prognosis significantly.
+This drug is able to control the disease by reducing the body’s immune reaction, which improves the prognosis significantly.
 Without treatment, this form of the disorder is fatal.
-Treatment is usually continued for at least a year after the symptoms for Granulomatosis with polyangiitis (GPA) disappear.
+Treatment is usually continued for at least a year after the symptoms for Granulomatosis with Polyangiitis disappear.

 Corticosteroids, given at the same time to suppress inflammation, can usually be tapered off and discontinued during other treatment still last.
 For people receiving immunosuppressive drugs, a doctor treats any suspected infection as early as possible.
 This is because of the body’s decreased ability to fight infections during this therapy.
-Pneumonia is particularly common when the lungs are affected by Wegener’s.
-Moreover, antibiotic may be used to prevent infections in people who have been taking immunosuppressive drugs for years.
-Treatment with corticosteroids, cyclophosphamide, methotrexate, or azathioprine produces a long-term remission in over 90% of patients afflicted by Granulomatosis with polyangiitis (GPA) .
+Pneumonia is particularly common when the lungs are affected by GAP.
+Moreover, antibiotics may be used to prevent infections in people who have been taking immunosuppressive drugs for years.
+Treatment with corticosteroids, cyclophosphamide, methotrexate, or azathioprine produces a long-term remission in over 90 percent of patients afflicted with Granulomatosis with Polyangiitis.

 It is important to know when to call the health care provider.
 Anyone who experiences chest pain, coughing up blood, blood in the urine, or other symptoms of this disorder should call their health care provider.
 The problem is that no preventive measures are currently known.

-With proper treatment, most people diagnosed with Granulomatosis with polyangiitis (GPA) recover within months.
+With proper treatment, most people diagnosed with Granulomatosis with Polyangiitis recover within months.
 However, some may develop chronic renal failure.
-The complete syndrome usually progresses rapidly to renal failure once the diffuse vascular phase begins due to Granulomatosis with polyangiitis (GPA) .
+The complete syndrome usually progresses rapidly to renal failure once the diffuse vascular phase begins.

 Patients with limited disease may have nasal and pulmonary lesions, with little or no systemic involvement, where pulmonary manifestations may improve or worsen spontaneously.
-A previously fatal prognosis can be been dramatically improved by treatment with immunosuppressive cytotoxic drugs.
+A previously fatal prognosis can be been dramatically improved with the help of treatment with immunosuppressive cytotoxic drugs.
 Early diagnosis and treatment are crucial, because a high remission rate is now possible.
 In fact, critical renal complications can be avoided or reduced.
-Cyclophosphamide, 1 to 2 mg/kg/day with oral hydration, or by initial rapid IV infusion as a single dose q 2 to 3 weeks is the drug of choice for Granulomatosis with polyangiitis (GPA) .
+Cyclophosphamide, 1 to 2 mg/kg/day with oral hydration, or by initial rapid IV infusion as a single dose for two to three weeks is the drug of choice for Granulomatosis with Polyangiitis.

-Corticosteroids, which reduce the vasculitic edema, are given concurrently.
-It could be Prednisone 1 mg/kg/day.
-After 2 to 3 mo, Prednisone is tapered until the patient is maintained solely on cyclophosphamide.
+Corticosteroids, which reduce vasculitic edema, are given concurrently.
+It could be prednisone 1 mg/kg/day.
+After two to three months, prednisone is tapered until the patient is maintained solely on cyclophosphamide.
 This means long-term IV dosing appears to be less efficacious.

 Read More: Lung Diseases: Emphysema & tobacco smoke